-Page updated 21 Sep 2015
+Page updated 21 Apr 2017

 Regulatory stewardship is a statutory obligation for government departments

-The State Sector Act now provides that one of the principal responsibilities of a departmental chief executive is to exercise “stewardship of ... the legislation administered by the department” – see s.32 of the State Sector Act 1988.
+The State Sector Act now provides that one of the principal responsibilities of a departmental chief executive is to exercise “stewardship of ... the legislation administered by the department” – see s.32 of the State Sector Act 1988

 - The State Sector Act defines stewardship as the “active planning and management of medium- and long-term interests, along with associated advice”.

-The 2013 Expectations for Regulatory Stewardship
+The 2013 Initial Expectations for Regulatory Stewardship

-More information about Cabinet’s decisions of March 2013 can be found in the Memorandum to the Cabinet Committee on State Sector Reform and Expenditure Control SEC (13) 8: Regulatory Systems (Paper Two): Improving New Zealand’s Regulatory Performance (PDF 206KB)
+More information about the 2013 Expectations can be found as part of this information release.
+The text of 2013 Expectations can be found in Annex One of the Memorandum to the Cabinet Committee on State Sector Reform and Expenditure Control SEC (13) 8: Regulatory Systems (Paper Two): Improving New Zealand’s Regulatory Performance (206 KB)

 Other key references to Regulatory Stewardship